Efthimios Rentzias

-Efthimios "Efthimis" Rentzias (alternate spellings: Efthymios, Efthymis; Greek: Ευθύμιος "Ευθύμης" Ρεντζιάς; born January 11, 1976) is a retired Greek professional basketball player.
+Efthimios Rentzias (alternate spellings: Efthymios, Efthymis; Greek: Ευθύμιος "Ευθύμης" Ρεντζιάς; born January 11, 1976) is a retired Greek professional basketball player.
 During his pro club career, he was most notably a member of the Spanish League's FC Barcelona, and the NBA's Philadelphia 76ers.
 At a height of 2.12 m (6'11 ") tall, he played at the center position.
 He was inducted into the Greek Basket League Hall of Fame in 2022.

 Professional career

 Europe

 Rentzias played his first club basketball with the amateur youth teams of Danaos Trikalon, a local team from Trikala, Greece.
 After that, he began his professional club career at the age of 17, with PAOK Thessaloniki of the Greek League, in the 1993–94 season.
 With PAOK, he won the championship of the now defunct European-wide third-level competition, the FIBA Korać Cup, in the 1993–94 season, and the Greek Cup title, in the 1994–95 season.

 He later transferred to the Spanish ACB League club Barcelona Bàsquet, for the 1997–98 season.
 With Barcelona, Rentzias won his second FIBA Korać Cup championship, in the 1998–99 season.
 With Barcelona, he also won 2 Spanish League championships, in the 1998–99 and 2000–01 seasons.
 In his last year with Barcelona (2001–02), Rentzias averaged 9.2 points and 3.5 rebounds, in 17.3 minutes per game, in 51 games played, in both the Spanish League (ACB) and in Europe's premier club basketball competition, the EuroLeague.
 He shot 61.6 percent from the field, 36.3 percent from three-point range, and 71.4 percent from the foul line.